 Capitalizing on the Evolving Power Sector: Policies for a Modern and Reliable U.S. Electric Grid offered policy recommendations aimed at improving electric system reliability and facilitating the transition to cleaner electricity and new energy technologies.
 The effort was led by former Rep. Rick Boucher, former FERC Chairman Curt Hébert, and NRDC’s Allison Clements.

-Natural Gas.
-The picture of natural gas as an attractive, but limited, domestic resource has changed dramatically in just a few short years.
-Through its New Dynamics of Natural Gas Supply and Demand project, BPC will focus on the dynamics of new gas supplies, assess their impact on the energy system as a whole, and explore opportunities to expand natural gas use in ways that improve the economic and environmental performance of our energy system.
+New Dynamics of the U.S. Natural Gas Markets focused on the dynamics of new gas supplies, assessed their impacts on the energy system as a whole, and explored opportunities to expand natural gas use in ways that improve the economic and environmental performance of the nation’s energy system.

 The Nuclear Energy Initiative, led by BPC Senior Fellow and former Senate Energy Committee Chairman Pete V. Domenici and Dr. Warren “Pete” Miller, former Department of Energy assistant secretary for nuclear energy, hosted a series of public events on Challenges and Opportunities for Nuclear Power in the United States.
 The event series addressed the spectrum of challenges facing nuclear power in the United States in order to preserve the safe use of nuclear energy as a reliable source of low-carbon electricity.

 In 2010, BPC launched a Task Force on Geoengineering.
 This effort was aimed at exploring the emerging policy and political issues raised by research activities designed to intentionally alter the earth’s natural environment to counteract the effects of climate change.
 The study of these techniques has moved from the fringes of scientific speculation to the center of an increasingly intense evaluation by scientists and policymakers.